 Recent architectural reviews and roadmaps, such as those by Rudolph~\cite{rudolph2017optimistic} and subsequent system-level analyses~\cite{bourassa2021blueprint}, have emphasized squeezing as a key hardware bottleneck for photonic quantum computing, while acknowledging uncertainty in how squeezing, loss, and code distance jointly constrain system performance.
 While these studies provide valuable qualitative guidance, quantitative design rules linking experimentally tunable parameters to operational metrics such as success probability, overhead, and logical fidelity remain scarce~\cite{webster2022universal}.
 In particular, it is unclear to what extent photon loss versus finite squeezing limits the quality of successfully prepared logical magic states, and how outer-code protection reshapes these trade-offs.

-In this work, we address these open questions by presenting a systematic, architecture-level study of logical $T$-gate magic-state preparation in GKP-encoded photonic qubits.
+In this work, these open questions are addressed via a systematic architecture-level investigation of logical $T$-gate magic-state preparation in GKP-encoded photonic qubits.
+We refer to this framework as LiDMaS (Lightweight Density-Matrix Simulator).
 Rather than performing explicit continuous-variable wavefunction simulations or decoder-level modeling, we adopt a deliberately simplified yet physically informed framework in which logical qubits are represented by $2\times2$ density matrices and noise processes are modeled as effective logical channels.
 Finite GKP squeezing is mapped to an effective Pauli-$Z$ dephasing channel, residual imperfections are captured by logical depolarizing noise, and photon loss is treated as a heralded erasure process that aborts failed attempts without degrading successful outcomes.